+- 3.16.2 Each cargo tank including deck tanks shall be fitted with at least two pressure relief valves of equal capacity within the tolerances specified by the manufacturer and each shall be designed and constructed for the prescribed service. - 3.16.3 Interbarrier spaces shall be provided with pressure relief devices approved by the Register.

+The required relieving capacity of pressure relief devices of interbarrier spaces surrounding cargo tanks of various designs shall be determined as follows:

-- 3.16.2 Each cargo tank is to be fitted with at least two pressure relief valves of approximately equal capacity, suitably designed and constructed for the prescribed service. - 3.16.3 Interbarrier spaces are to be provided with pressure relief devices approved by the Register. - 3.16.4 The setting of the pressure relief valves is not to be higher than the vapour pressure which has been used in the design of the tank. - 3.16.5 Pressure relief valves are to be connected to the highest part of the cargo tank above deck level.
+- .1 the relieving capacity of pressure relief devices of interbarrier spaces surrounding independent type A cargo tanks shall be determined in accordance with 3.19.3; - .2 the relieving capacity of pressure relief devices of interbarrier spaces surrounding independent type B cargo tanks may be determined in accordance with 3.19.3, however, the leakage rate shall be determined in accordance with 7.2, Part IV "Cargo Containment"; - .3 the relieving capacity of pressure relief devices for interbarrier spaces of membrane and semimembrane tanks shall be evaluated on the basis of specific membrane/semi-membrane tank design; - .4 the relieving capacity of pressure relief devices for interbarrier spaces adjacent to integral tanks may, if applicable, be determined in accordance with 3.19.3. - 3.16.4 The setting of the pressure relief valves is not to be higher than the vapour pressure which has been used in the design of the tank. - 3.16.5 Pressure relief valves are to be connected to the highest part of the cargo tank above deck level.

 Pressure relief valves are to be arranged to prevent their becoming inoperative due to ice formation when they are closed.